 3. Show Them the Money in “Career Success Stories”

 Drive home your promise of value with tangible evidence of how you contributed to companies in the past.

 Success stories, told in a Challenge – Action – Results framework, help hiring decision makers picture you in the jobs they’re trying to fill.

 An example from a senior sales and marketing executive’s resume:

 Revitalized stalled business and increased new sales/new revenue growth $5 million in the first 2 years by persistently networking and pursuing forgotten market pockets: lost sales – smaller, untapped businesses – prospects overlooked by the competition.

-This kind of innovative action with monetized results reassures hiring decision makers that the investment in hiring this candidate will most likely pay off.
+This kind of innovative action with monetized results reassures hiring decision makers about this candidate.
+They’ll see that the investment in hiring this candidate will most likely pay off.